socketio/socket.io/README.md

 This is revision **3** of the Engine.IO protocol.

+The revision 2 can be found here: https://github.com/socketio/engine.io-protocol/tree/v2

 ## Anatomy of an Engine.IO session

 1. Transport establishes a connection to the Engine.IO URL .